 - A request letter from the new kafeel or employer.
 This letter needs attestation from the Chamber of Commerce and should carry a valid reason for the transfer of sponsorship.

 - Some of the most typical causes are discussed above.

 Can Domestic Workers in KSA Transfer Iqama Without a Kafeel’s Permission?

-- If the employee fears for his life or the work is a threat to his safety
+- If the employee fears his life or the work, it threatens his safety.

 To Wrap Up

 The employer-employee relationship is a very delicate business and should be handled as such.
 Both parties must keep up their part of the deal for the dynamic to work smoothly.

 The process of transferring an iqama without the knowledge or consent of the kafeel is not ideal.
 But under such circumstances, there is no other choice.